 Indeed, growing up in Chicago, I myself faced instances of hatred based on my ethnicity, often misplaced and mistaken.
 For example, as a young boy in Chicago, I experienced many folks in school (often older kids) telling me to go back to Iran, or calling me derogatory terms that didn’t even match my ethnicity.
 Many kids in school also called me “Dot head” or “Gandhi”.
 I didn’t think too much of it then, adopting my Dad’s philosophy of just focusing, studying hard, and choosing to turn the other cheek.

 In this month of Asian Heritage, I now look back on those instances of discrimination, and posit to you that these horrible acts actually made me and my family stronger.

 Looking back, I’m glad that kids made fun of me and called me Gandhi.
 In essence, they were honoring my father and his peaceful, hardworking way of life.
 And I just worked harder in school to honor my family.

 In even these recent times of hate crimes, the one solace we all have is our family and each other.
 That sense of family will continue to drive Asian Americans through any tough times ahead.

-*This blog post series has been created to celebrate Pride.
+*This series has been created to celebrate Asian Pacific American Heritage Month.